 Possible Alternatives (there are a lot more):

 Stepping Stone Career:

-Being a video game animator can also be used as a stepping stone career.
+Being an animal cartoonist can also be used as a stepping stone career.
 A stepping stone career is one which is used to help you get to another career, normally because the other career is too difficult to reach (sometimes due to things like high fees etc).